saymrwulf/go-ethereum/notes.md

-2014-09-12T08:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2014-10-13T08:28:00 - Implementing approach from a new paper read last night (go-ethereum) 2014-10-13T06:06:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)
+2014-09-12T08:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2014-10-13T08:28:00 - Implementing approach from a new paper read last night (go-ethereum) 2014-10-13T06:06:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2014-10-13T03:20:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)